The Mid IB Summer Review Courses 2019

 Whether as a residential or day student, those attending a review course will have access to the school’s outstanding facilities, including the library to assist with the revision, and the Sports Centre.
 For fresh air and exercise there is the wide expanse of school playing fields adjoining the main school campus.

 In the event of cancellation before 1 July 2019, £100 is non-refundable.
-If we are informed of cancellation after 1 July none of the fee will be refunded.
-The last date for full receipt of payment is 30 July.
-Registration after 1 July will be accepted if there is space on the course.
+The last date for full receipt of payment is 1 July 2019.
+If we are informed of cancellation after 1 August none of the fee will be refunded.
+Registration after 1 July will be accepted if there is space on the course - email the course coordinator: Paul Thompson email@example.com

 If you have any questions, please contact our Course Co-ordinator, Paul Thompson.